plsayon/comtrade/README.md

 # comtrade

-API request made in order to automate the extraction of data from [comtrade](https://comtrade.un.org/data/) respecting the usage limits.
+API request made in order to automate the extraction of data from [UN Comtrade Database](https://comtrade.un.org/data/) respecting the usage limits.

 ## Install ##